emefff/Filling-Simulation-of-Real-Cast-Parts-in-OpenFOAM/README.md

 -) meshes are structured

--) mesh geometries are simple, mostly hex meshes are used
+-) mesh geometries are simple, mostly hex meshes are used.

+-) Mesh geometries do follow the part accurately.
+'Minecrafty' look of meshes

 -) implementations of turbulence models are somewhat questionable

 -) mostly wall functions are used to resolve the boundary layer region

+-) the package I used projects results onto the geometry.
+I makes the results look nicer, but does not improve results.

 Due to them being commercial packages they are: